-David was working on a job Saturday cleaning up limbs and trees at an old cemetary.
-I spent almost an hour walking through the graveyard looking at the different headstones and plots.
-When I was a kid, I used to think of it as a game.
-I would try and figure out how many years a person had lived or how old they would be if they were still alive.
-As an adult and a mother, though, I had a whole different take on the cemetary.
+I spent almost an hour walking through an old cemetery looking at the different headstones.
+When I was a kid, I used to think of it as a game; trying to figure out how many years a person had lived or how old they would be if they were still alive.
+As an adult and a mother, though, the cemetery took on a whole new meaning.

 I made it to one family plot from the late 1800s.
 The first headstone was for an infant that lived a day.
-The next was another infant that lived for five months.
-The next was an infant that lived for only a day.
+The next was another infant that lived for five months followed by yet another infant that lived for only a day.
 In all, the family buried six babies, all under a year old.
-I stood there and I wept.
-As the tears rolled down my face, all that I could imagine was my little boy kicking inside of me and how much I loved him even before I ever met him.
-I remembered holding him in my arms for the first time and how tiny and perfect he was.
-I knew my life would never be the same.
-I knew my love would never be the same.
+I stood there and wept.
+As the tears rolled down my face, all that I could imagine were my little boys kicking inside of me and how much I loved them even before they reached my embrace.
+I remembered holding each one in my arms for the first time and how tiny and perfect they were.
+I knew my life would never be the same; and my love would never be the same, either.

 That mama felt all of those things for every single one of those babies.
-Each of them grew inside her womb.
-She loved them as only a mother could love her child.
-I began trying to imagine this mother and her situation.
+Each of them grew inside her womb and she loved them as only a mother could.
+I tried to imagine this mother and her situation.
 Had the babies fallen ill?
 Was there a fever?
 Was it an incurable disease?
-Was she unable to produce milk with no wet nurse in the town?
+Was she unable to produce milk with no wet nurse in town?
 Was the baby just too weak to take another breath?
-With each new scenario, a new and steady stream of tears fell down my face as I tried to imagine the emotional hardship that this mama faced having to bury six infants.
+With each new scenario, steady streams of tears fell down my face.
+I imagined the emotional hardship that this mama faced having to bury six infants.
 How hard had it been to hold a sick child knowing that all she could do was rock him and watch him die?

-My heart broke as I moved between these old family plots.
-There was another mother who burried two infants and one other child under five years old.
+Brokenhearted, I moved to another family plot.
+There was a mother who buried two infants and one other child under five years old.
 She died at age 36, within a year of the death of her youngest child.
 Did she simply die from a broken heart?

-I think the realization that I left with is that every grave in that cemetary represented a life.
+I left the cemetery that day with a new realization: life matters.
+Each of those graves represented someone’s life.
 One life.
 One chance to love.
 One chance to impact others.
 One dash.
-I won’t get the chance to meet those mamas on this side of heaven, but I’ve got the chance now to live my life.
-I’ve got the chance now to do life with other people and walk with those who are praising and whose who are hurting.
-I don’t have to try to imagine what it must have been like when someone went through a tragedy.
-I get the opportunity to hold their hand and feel their emotions with them as God carries them through to the other side of their hurts.
+I won’t get the chance to meet those mamas on this side of heaven, but I’ve got the opportunity now to live my life and accompany other people on their individual journeys.
+I don’t have to try to imagine what it must have been like when someone went through a tragedy; I get the opportunity to hold a real hand, feel real emotions and work through real hurts on this side of eternity with people who matter.